smnorris/bcdata/README.md

     $ pip install bcdata

-To enable autocomplete of dataset names with the command line tools, add this line to your `.bashrc` as per this [guide](https://click.palletsprojects.com/en/7.x/bashcomplete/?highlight=autocomplete#activation):
+To enable autocomplete of dataset names (full object names only) with the command line tools, add this line to your `.bashrc` as per this [guide](https://click.palletsprojects.com/en/7.x/bashcomplete/?highlight=autocomplete#activation).

     eval "$(_BCDATA_COMPLETE=source bcdata)"